Charlotte Amalie, U.S. Virgin Islands

 It has a deep-water harbor that was once a haven for pirates (including Blackbeard) and is now one of the busiest ports of call for cruise ships in the Caribbean.
-About 1.5 million-plus cruise ship passengers land there annually, and hundreds of ferries and yachts pass by each week.
+About 1.5 million cruise ship passengers land there annually, and hundreds of ferries and yachts pass by each week.
 Protected by Hassel Island, the harbor has docking and fueling facilities, machine shops, and shipyards and was a U.S. submarine base until 1966.

 Name

 The town was named Charlotte Amalie in honor of Charlotte Amalie of Hesse-Kassel in 1691.

-Known for its many beer halls, the town was founded in 1666 as Taphus (Danish for 'beer house' or most literally 'tap house').
-In 1691 the town was renamed Charlotte Amalie in honor of Danish King Christian V's wife, Charlotte Amalie of Hesse-Kassel (1650–1714).
+Known for its many beer halls, the town was founded in 1666 as Taphus (Danish for "beer house" or, literally, "tap house").
+In 1691 the town was renamed Charlotte Amalie in honor of Danish King Christian V's wife, Charlotte Amalie of Hesse-Kassel.
 Between 1921 and 1936, the town was called St. Thomas by the United States.
 In 1936 the capital was recognized as Charlotte Amalie.

-Intersection of Dronningens Gade (English: Queen's Street aka Main Street) and Raadets Gade (Council's Street) early Sunday morning.
+Intersection of Dronningens Gade (English: The Queen's Street aka Main Street) and Raadets Gade (Council's Street) early Sunday morning.

 Official designation

 Like the rest of the U.S. Virgin Islands, the town of Charlotte Amalie has no local government and is directly administered by the territorial government.
-However, it has boundaries defined by the Virgin Islands Code, and it is recognized as a town by the U.S. Census Bureau.
+Its boundaries are defined by the Virgin Islands Code, and it is recognized as a town by the U.S. Census Bureau.
 Charlotte Amalie sits between the CDPs of Charlotte Amalie West and Charlotte Amalie East; together, these three CDPs comprise the subdistrict of Charlotte Amalie (or "the City").